Spry, Pennsylvania

-Spry is a census-designated place (CDP) in York County, Pennsylvania, United States.
-The population was 4,891 at the 2010 census.
+Spry is a census-designated place (CDP) that is located in York County, Pennsylvania, United States.
+The population is 4,891 as of the 2010 census.

 Geography

 Spry is located at 39°54′45″N 76°41′14″W (39.912566, -76.687216) in York Township, south of the city of York.

-According to the United States Census Bureau, the CDP has a total area of 2.6 sqmi, all of it land.
+According to the United States Census Bureau, the CDP has a total area of 2.6 sqmi, all land.

+History

+Spry was originally named Intersville, in honor of the individual who purchased the land on which the town now resides.
+The name was changed to Spry for reasons that remain unclear.
+This quaint town is notable for its robust cigar production during the early 1900s.
+Most of Spry's homes were constructed between 1920 and 1960, predominantly featuring charming brick Cape Cods and ranch-style houses, alongside a smattering of newer constructions.
+The primary school district serving the area is Dallastown, with York Township Elementary being the sole school within Spry.
+This school was established between 1935 and 1945, replacing a former schoolhouse located near Spry Church, which was demolished around 1970 due to a decline in enrollment.